khabib97/ThreatFeedDashboard/README.md

 ### Create elasticsearh-output

-* Add a elasticsearch-output node from intelmq-manager>configuration.
+* Add a elasticsearch-output node from intelmq-manager>configuration (gui).
 Go left side menubar Output > Elasticsearch, drag and drop new node.
 Then update proper configuration for runtime.conf and pipline.conf.
 Add destination-queue and source-queue.

-### Start BOTS
+### Run your BOTS

 * Now you can run your BOTS from intelmq-manager gui or you can using console